hombit/geo302/README.md

 # Options for type = "ripe-geo"
 # The database can be loaded from directory (if path option specified), from embedded (compile-time
-# feature=ripe-gep-embedded required) or downloaded (if autoupdate option is not false) automatically
+# feature=ripe-gep-embedded required) or downloaded (if autoupdate option is not false) version automatically
 path = "<PATH>" # "continents" folder of ripe-geo database, get it from https://github.com/cbuijs/ripe-geo overlaps = "skip" # ripe-geo database has overlaping IP ranges, the default is to ignore it with "skip" value autoupdate = false # Whether to automatically download and update the database